Makorg123/AutoML-Ops-Platform/README.md

 - Train, compare, and explain models interactively.
 - Track experiments, detect data drift, and deploy models with MLOps integration.

-Ideal for data scientists, ML engineers, and developers looking to accelerate model development while ensuring reproducibility and scalability.
+It is ideal for data scientists, ML engineers, and developers looking to accelerate model development while ensuring reproducibility and scalability.

 ---